department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled.md

 relatedlinks:
   - url: /vocational-rehab-and-employment/service-disabled/job-search-and-counseling/
     title: Rapid Access to Employment Track—Employment Counseling and Job-Search Support
-    description: If you want a job that matches your existing skills, find out if you can get help looking for a job and settling into your new workplace.
+    description: If you want to use your existing skills in the workplace, find out if you can get help looking for and settling into a job.
   - url: /vocational-rehab-and-employment/service-disabled/new-skills/
     title: Employment Through Long-Term Services Track—Training to Develop New Job Skills
     description: Find out if you may be eligible for vocational training.